coatyio/coaty-js/docs/man/developer-guide.md

 coaty-scripts broker [--verbose] [--port <port>] [--bonjourHost <hostname>] [--nobonjour]
 ```

-Runs Mosca broker on MQTT port 1883 (or the one specified with command line option
+Runs Coaty broker on MQTT port 1883 (or the one specified with command line
-`--port <number>`) and websocket port 9883.
-The websocket port is computed from the
+option `--port <number>`) and websocket port 9883.
+The websocket port is
-given MQTT port by adding 8000.
+computed from the given MQTT port by adding 8000.

 If the broker is launched on standard port 1883, a multicast DNS service for broker
 discovery is published additionally.
 The broker is then discoverable under the mDNS